great-expectations/great_expectations/docs/docusaurus/docs/cloud/overview/gx_cloud_overview.md

 ---
 title: 'GX Cloud overview'
 id: gx_cloud_overview
-description: Explore GX Cloud components and workflows.
+description: Explore GX Cloud components, workflows, and architecture.
 ---

 GX Cloud is a fully managed SaaS platform that simplifies data quality management and monitoring.
 With GX Cloud, you and your organization can work collaboratively to define and maintain shared understanding of your data.

 ## GX Cloud components